vil-ves/vil-ves/README.md

 I am an ICT engineering student at JAMK University of Applied Sciences.
 My main interests are backend development, data and AI.

+Currently I'm looking for jobs where I can complete my internship and write my thesis.

 <!--
 **vil-ves/vil-ves** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.